 Unfortunately, interest in space exploration and travel faded in the second half of the twentieth century.
 However; in 2001 Elon Musk, one of the founders of PayPal and a passionate lover of space, started the process of recreating the dream.

-His vision was simple, put a small greenhouse onto Mars and show the world that it is possible to get to Mars and that it can support life.
+His vision was simple, put a small greenhouse on Mars and show the world that it is possible to get to Mars and that it can support life.
 Interest in space would be rekindled and Musk felt this was an important goal.
 He was acutely aware that the dinosaurs were extinguished by one single incident.
 Thanks to human ingenuity it is now possible to destroy the world in a number of different ways and to be more aware of risks from space.
 Space travel and colonization might be the only way to save the human race in the future!

 Unfortunately, although wealthy, he was an unknown player in the field of space research and exploration.
 His first attempts at securing transport for his greenhouse idea ended in failure; others were not prepared to commit to his project or wanted far too much to sell him a rocket.